aio-libs/aiomcache/README.rst

     asyncio.run(hello_aiomcache())

-Version <TBD> introduces support for registering callbacks to set or process flags.
+Version 0.8 introduces `FlagClient` which allows registering callbacks to set or process flags.
 See `examples/simple_with_flag_handler.py`